 The Sweet Potato will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services used by people with disabilities.
 This notice will include the following information:

-- A description of alternative facilities or services if available.
+- And a description of alternative facilities or services if available.

 The notice will be provided in the following ways: